actnwit/shaderity/README.md

 Shaderity is a shader tool set.

-Shaderity are composed from several components.
+Shaderity are composed from the several components.

 - shaderity: This. for runtime features
 - shaderity-loader: for static features